Does this sound like you?

 That is not the only way.
 You don’t have to be physically featured on your marketing materials to become more visible.

-- Create video using Adobe Spark, rather than your selfie camera.
+- Create videos using Adobe Spark, rather than your selfie camera

 Are you scared you’re not sure if you’re doing it “right”?